Hot Springs Village

 third Thursdays of the month at 7:45am.

 is a community service organization that is part of the Arkansas Multiple District #7 which in

 turn is part of the Association of Lions Clubs International.
 Lions Clubs International has

-more than 1.4 million members in 210 countries and districts.
+1.5 million members in 210 countries and districts.
 This makes Lions Clubs International

 the largest service organization in the world.
 The Breakfast Lions subscribes to the